 Ah!
 Late winter on the Central Coast resembles a photographic negative.
-There has been enough rain that the hills are Irish green, yet the trees remain leafless, and the tree bark has a shiny, bleached appearance.
+There has been enough rain that the hills are Irish green, yet the trees remain leafless, while the tree bark has a shiny, bleached appearance.
 Dramatic and grey, scudding clouds create puddles of contrast between brilliant green grass and platinum trees trunks and shadows.

-And most exciting, three blossoms on my old bellwether almond tree were beacons of season-change through this morning’s fog, which almost, but not quite, obscured, my front yard.
+Most exciting, three blossoms on my old bellwether almond tree are beacons of season-change, as they gleamed through this morning’s dense fog.

 Spring is imminent!!